zbchristian/OVMS-Lilygo-based-Module/Readme.md

 	- The GPIO mappings files are located in the folder `components/gpio_maps`
 - Be sure, that the following OVMS components are disabled: MAX7317, external SWCAN, Over-The-Air update, SD card
 - Disable the support for all cars (`vehicle support`) except for the one you are interested in.
 This is required to meet the limited space in the Flash memory for the firmware
-  - For the default `partitions4M.csv`, the available space for the firmware is `0x2f0000 = 2.94MB`.
+  - For the default `partitions4M.csv`, the available space for the firmware is `0x2f0000 = 3080192B = 2.94MB`.
 The full firmware requires about 3.5MB.
   - **The support for the *Nissan Leaf* and *Renault Twizzy* should always be disabled, since these do not compile without the MAX7317 support.**
+- Follow the standard documentation to compile and flash the firmware via USB
   - Check the size of the firmware: `ls -la build/ovms3.bin`
-- Follow the standard documentation to compile and flash the firmware via USB
-- If the flash process is failing due to a too large firmware, you need to disable some additional cars under `Vehicle support`.
+- If the flash process is failing due to a too large firmware
+  - disable some additional cars under `Vehicle support`
+  - if no corresponding scripts are utilized, disable the Javascript support (under `OVMS3 library suppoprt`).
+This saves about 220kB
+  - disable components which are not needed, like the *ZIP archive support* (`OVMS3 library support`) and the `OVMS3 component options` *Reverse Engineering tools*, *ECU scanning*, *File editor*, *Plugins*
 - The above limitation for the firmware size can be reduced, by using a modified partition table ([`partitions4M_full.csv`](partitions4M_full.csv)) from this repository
   - This reduces the `FAT` partition, the storage for the OVMS configuration, from `1MB` to `512kB`, which might cause problems in your setup!
   - In this case the available space for the firmware is `0x370000 = 3604480B = 3.44MB`